 - Those who do not have a medical grade mask will be provided one by an MGH screener upon entry.

 - You may be contacted ahead of your appointment to answer screening questions over the phone.

 - Before visiting the hospital for an appointment, please contact the clinic ahead of time if you:

 - are experiencing a fever or a combination of respiratory symptoms (cough, congestion, runny-nose)

-- if you have been exposed to someone with COVID-19
+- have been exposed to someone with COVID-19

 - have recently travelled outside of Canada or have been in close contact with someone who has travelled outside of Canada